100 Years Acting for Dignity

 Why speak about Joseph Wresinski today?

 Far too often, the tremendous suffering of people living in poverty has been used to advocate violence, fear, and division.
-In 2017 we want the world to learn about a man who grew up amidst suffering and exclusion and yet who called for a different path from the one of violence in the name of those in poverty: that of uniting to make sure no one was left behind.
+In 2017 we want the world to learn about a man who grew up amidst suffering and exclusion, understood first-hand the violations of human rights at the root of extreme poverty and yet who called for a different path from the one of violence in the name of those in poverty: that of uniting to make sure no one was left behind.

 A new website created for this occasion presents previously unpublished texts, videos, photos, comments.
 Visit Joseph-Wresinski.org to learn more.